-"In contrast to a stock carrier, which effectively serves its shareholders, P2P insurers as mutual insurance companies seek to deliver value to their policyholders," he said.
+According to Hoffman, the major benefit of P2P insurance is the value it places on growth.
+“In contrast to a stock carrier, which effectively serves its shareholders, P2P insurers as mutual insurance companies seek to deliver value to their policyholders.”

-P2P insurers are looking to build their competitive advantage with a low cost, which is frequently the first and foremost consideration for small businesses, said Hoffman.
+P2P insurers are looking to build their competitive advantage with a low cost, which is frequently the first and foremost consideration for small businesses, according to Hoffman.
 However, prudent insurance purchasers will thoroughly assess the coverage being offered and the carrier’s ability to pay claims and balance that with the cost of the insurance, he said.